JacquesPerrault/vitality/README.md

 ## RUNNING
 **Before** you run for the first time

-1. Create a copy of `/public/javascript/orgs-sample.js`
-2. Open the copy and modify or add projects using the format in the sample file.
+1. Create a copy of `/public/javascript/orgs-sample.js`, then add projects using the format in the sample file.
 GitHub orgs **will not work** at this time.
-3. Create a copy of `/config/config-sample.js`
-4. Open the copy and replace the values in square brackets [] with actual values.
+2. Create a copy of `/config/config-sample.js`, then replace the values in square brackets [] with actual values.
+3. Modify the `appConfig` and `orgs` variables in `server.js` to point at the files you created in steps 1 & 2.
-5. Create and initialize the database **Cloudant instructions TBD**
+4. Create and initialize the database **(instructions TBD)**
-6. **remote hosts only** Modify the `host` attribute in `/swagger/api/swagger.yaml` to point at the host (name or ip) serving the API
+5. **remote hosts only** Modify the `host` attribute in `/swagger/api/swagger.yaml` to point at the host (name or ip) serving the API
-7. Execute the following at the command line: `swagger project start`
+6. Execute the following at the command line: `swagger project start`

 ## DOCUMENTATION
 You can view and modify documentation by entering the following at the command line: `swagger project edit`